tersesystems/echopraxia/BENCHMARKS.md

 ## SLF4J Logger

-As a baseline, here are the benchmarks for a straight SLF4J logger.
+As a baseline, here are the benchmarks for a straight SLF4J logger using Logback.

 The average time is in comments.
 For example, the baseline CPU time for a `logger.info("message")` is around 49 nanoseconds per operation, plus or minus 3 nanoseconds.